 Is it possible to bring together a group of Jewish, Christian, and Muslim women and see them progress from strangers into a close-knit sisterhood of tolerance, genuine respect, and love?
 If this could be accomplished, might it provide hope for world peace?

 These were the questions that impelled Janice Lord to organize Daughters of Abraham in a post 9/11 environment.
 Scouring the community for women who would put aside their vulnerability and reach out in courage to those of other faiths, she persisted until she had a small group that included women of all three faiths.
-During the last eight years, more than one hundred women have sought out the group and discovered a treasure of interfaith relationships.
+Since 2001, hundreds of women have sought out the group and discovered a treasure of interfaith relationships.
 No one denies the differences of their faiths, but the focus is on similarities, and as authentic friendships developed, the differences seemed to matter less and less.
 The women rejoice in their common monotheism and they share a love of God and desire for peace in the community and the world.